fbr-ff/fbr-ff-Getting-and-Cleaning-Data-Course-Project2/CodeBook.md

 	- STANDING
 	- LAYING
 * subject: anonymized subject from 1 to 30.
-* measurement_type: type of conducted measurement, see README.txt of original dataset.
+* measurement_type columns: type of conducted measurement, see README.txt of original dataset.
-* value: the respective measurement value

 The secondary dataset *tidy_dataset_2_means.csv* contains